 The dominance of industrialized farming and the shrinking of domestic manufacturing have transformed the landscape of much of the South.
 In its wake, we see communities struggling with many of the same issues faced by underserved urban populations: poor access to education, health care, and opportunities for advancement.
-With this open call, we are looking for artists connected to rural communities across the Southeast to develop projects around the stories and experiences of this often overlooked and disrespected part of our region.
+We will be identifying rural communities and rural-based artists in 2018-2019 to develop projects around the stories and experiences of this often overlooked and disrespected part of our community.

 In a series of artist-led educational workshops, public forums, exhibitions, and project development sessions beginning in September 2018 and running through the festival in March 2019, a selected Fellowship of artists (filmmakers, artists, activists, community organizers, etc) primarily residing in South Carolina will work with Columbia-based community stakeholders, partnering organizations, and rural communities to develop and create projects exploring the Rural theme.
 Artworks will be revealed by the Fellowship during the 2019 Indie Grits Festival, taking place March 28-31.